patinnc/patinnc.github.io/README.md

     - ![pkg power highlighted](images/chart_pwr_highlighted.png)
 - clicking on a chart legend entry toggles the visibility of that line.
 - double clicking a legend entry makes only that entry visible/hidden
+    - Below is a screenshot where 'pkg' power was double clicked so only the pkg line is visible.
     - ![Here is a screenshot where 'pkg' power was double clicked so only the pkg line is visible.](images/chart_pwr_show_just_1.png)
     - Above shows the y-axis is adjusted to min/max of the displayed variable(s).
 The 'not shown' lines are greyed-out in the legend.
 If you hover over a 'not shown' line in the legend it will be drawn (while you are hovering on the legend item).
 You can get all the items to display again by double-clicking a 'not-shown' legend entry.
 This will show all the 'not shown' lines but it will toggle off the line you just clicked... so single-click the item you just double-clicked.
 I know it sounds confusing.
 - if a legend entry is hidden and you hover over it, it will be displayed until you hover out